 This code of conduct provides guidelines for all guests attending events that CB hosts and controls the space for (e.g., House Parties, workshops, The Blues Mill).

 Collectively Blue provides space to dance, relax, and have a good time.
 In order to make this possible, here are some guidelines for being an awesome community member and doing your part to make this scene even better!

-- Generally, be an adult human.
+- Generally, be a responsible adult human.
 Use your judgment – behavior that is appropriate for a house party is perhaps less appropriate for a dance in a studio.

-Underage consumption of alcohol during our events is strictly prohibited and will result in immediate expulsion.
+Underage consumption of alcohol or use of illegal substances during our events is strictly prohibited and will result in immediate expulsion.
 Additionally, any individual providing alcohol to minors will also be expelled from the event.
 We strongly encourage minors under 16 to have an accompanying parent or guardian – we are happy to waive admission if you are at the event to observe a minor.